 Requirements

-A total of 120 credit hours required.
+A total of 120 credit hours is required to earn a BA, including content requirements, licensure and major requirements, and electives.
 Students must complete all EDUC coursework in the final two years with a grade of B- or better.
 All other requirements must be completed with a grade of C- or better.

 Required Courses and Credits